bdeckard92/dupUT/01-Class-Content/11-Express/02-Challenge/README.md

 ```
 AS A small business owner
-I WANT to be able to write, save, and delete notes
+I WANT to be able to write and save notes
 SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```